dislovemartin/SolnAI-agents/pydantic-ai-advanced-researcher/README.md

 This repository contains three versions of the agent:
 1. Command Line Interface (`web_search_agent.py`)
 2. Streamlit Web Interface (`streamlit_ui.py`)
-3. Live Agent Studio Integration (`studio-integration-version/`)
+3. autogen_studio Integration (`studio-integration-version/`)

-The `studio-integration-version` folder contains the exact code used to integrate this agent into the Live Agent Studio.
+The `studio-integration-version` folder contains the exact code used to integrate this agent into the autogen_studio.
 This includes:
 - API endpoint setup
 - Database integration
 - Authentication handling
 - Message history management

-If you're looking to integrate your own agent into the Live Agent Studio, this version serves as a reference implementation.
+If you're looking to integrate your own agent into the autogen_studio, this version serves as a reference implementation.

 ## Prerequisites